-Our chief doctor Dr.Chandralekha receiving Women's achievers award on March 8th 2016 from MGR university vice chancellor Dr.Geethalakshmi.
+Our chief doctor Dr.Chandralekha receiving Women's achievers award on March 8th 2016 from MGR university vice chancellor Dr.Geethalakshmi in Chennai.

 With over 25 years’ experience in fertility assessment and treatment, her success can be measured by the thousands of miraculous new life created.